pootlepress/pootle-page-builder/README.txt

 * Lean and fast - the code is well written and fully optimized and tested for performance and speed.
 * The free version of Pootle Pagebuilder has amazing features such as parallax and video backgrounds.

-= We’re super-excited to now also offer a Pro version that adds the following additional, powerful functionality; =
+= Weâ€™re super-excited to now also offer a Pro version that adds the following additional, powerful functionality; =

 = Pootle Pagebuilder Pro features =